 As societies are moving away from fossil energy, there is a growing need to replace them with more sustainable alternatives.
 To tackle this need, Helen has made large investments to carbon neutral energy systems.
 In the year 2021 the value of investments was 184 million euros and currently Helen has 20 projects related to carbon neutral energy.
 One of the projects is Vuosaari bioenergy heating plant which utilises wood chips that is a by-product of the forest industry and would not be utilised otherwise.
-The Vuosaari bioenergy heating plant is expected to reduce 700 000 tonnes of CO2 emissions annually.
+The Vuosaari bioenergy heating plant is expected to reduce 700 000 tonnes of $\mathrm{CO}2$ emissions annually.
 The company is also reducing district heating emissions with electrification: they have invested, for example, in heat pumps utilising waste and environmental heat and in electric boilers.

-Helen's scope 1 emissions in 2019 were 3 237 626 tCO_2e and in 2021 Helen's emissions were 2 780 767 tCO_2e .
-There was slight growth in emissions from 2020 (2 724 969 tCO_2e) due to fuel market prices and a cold end of the year, however the specific emissions of energy decreased in 2021.
+Helen's scope 1 emissions in 2019 were $3\,237\,626\,tCO_2e$ and in 2021 Helen's emission were $2\,780\,767\,tCO_2e$ .
+There was slight growth in emissions from 2020 ( $2\,724\,969\,tCO_2e$ ) due to fuel market prices and a cold end of the year, however the specific emissions of energy decreased in 2021.
 Indeed, as energy companies' scope 1 emissions are significant, their reduction can have a major impact on Finland's ambitions of being carbon neutral by 2035.
 Besides reducing emissions, power companies have a role in building and innovating new possibilities for greener energy.
 In this, Helen has so far been an exemplary success story.